AIDS report: Kids are lagging and COVID-19 is harming care

 “We were already off track for the 2020 targets, but COVID-19 is threatening to blow us completely of course,” said UNAIDS’ executive director, Winnie Byanyima.

+A World Health Organization survey found that 73 countries are at risk of running out of HIV medicines and 24 have critically low stocks.

+“Access to HIV medicines has been significantly curtailed” since the coronavirus pandemic began, said WHO’s chief, Dr. Tedros Adhanom Ghebreyesus.
+“We must not turn our backs” on HIV while fighting COVID-19, he said.

-Here are highlights from the report:
+Here are highlights from the UNAIDS report:

 INFECTIONS